natalie230/about-me/README.md

 # Hello!👋

-This is my first app about me - excluding blogs from primary school era hahaha
+This is my first webapp about me - excluding blogs

 Give it a visit! ⬇️